Jack-Keene/snowplow-micro/README.md

-# Tutorials.org - Snowplow Micro Demonstration
+# Tutorial.org - Snowplow Micro Demonstration
 Tutorial.org is a web app written in Python using the Flask framework.
-It includes user tracking through Snowplow Micro using the Python tracker.
+It includes user tracking through Snowplow Micro using the Python tracker to track a number of user events including:

+* Login events
+* Page views
+* Donation events
+* Feedback events (eg Like & Dislike)

+It uses context for some of these events including:
+* User information
+* Article information

 ## Running the application